marvinharcsun/Object-Oriented-Design-Final-Project/README.md

 - You must configure all controllers and classes within the repo folder to have a Cross Origins of localhost:4200, or to ensure the client is able to access the data.
 - You must run both these processes simultaneously.
 - Go to localhost:4200 , and then you should be ready to go.

+### FYI
+In order to run this project with all features.
+You must use this within your local and configure your own database.